Foreverlin

-Foreverlin is an American Christian alternative indie rock band, and they are from the cities of Cheyenne and Laramie, Wyoming, where the band started making music in 2012.
-They released, an extended play, Per Sempre in 2012, followed by two studio albums, Long Lost in 2013, with Red Cord Records, and, Still After in 2014, from Pando Records.
-In 2017, Foreverlin released an EP entitled You Remain, which features covers of worship songs, the Doxology, and an original worship song (title track).
+Foreverlin was an American Christian alternative indie rock band, from the cities of Cheyenne and Laramie, Wyoming, where the band started making music in 2012.
+They released an extended play, Per Sempre in 2012, followed by two studio albums, Long Lost in 2013, with Red Cord Records, and, Still After in 2014, from Pando Records.
+In 2017, Foreverlin released their final EP entitled You Remain, which features covers of worship songs, the Doxology, and an original worship song (title track).

 Background

-Foreverlin is a Christian alternative indie rock band from the towns of Cheyenne and Laramie, Wyoming, where they formed in 2012.
-Their members are lead vocalist and guitarist, Peter Blomberg, guitarist and background vocalist, Caleb Blomberg, bassist and background vocalist, Nathan Theissen, and drummer and background vocalist, Burke Florom.
+Foreverlin formed in 2012.
+Their members were lead vocalist and guitarist, Peter Blomberg, guitarist and background vocalist, Caleb Blomberg, bassist and background vocalist, Nathan Theissen, and drummer and background vocalist, Burke Florom.

 Music history

 The band started as a musical entity in early 2012, with their first release, Per Sempre, an extended play, that was released on March 6, 2012, independently.
 Their subsequent release, a studio album, Long Lost, was released on April 30, 2013, from Red Cord Records.
 The single, "Long Lost", charted on the Billboard magazine Christian Rock chart at No. 27.
 They released, Still After, a studio album, with Pando Records, on May 19, 2015.
 This release saw, "Broken Lines", chart at No. 13 on the Billboard magazine Christian Rock chart. as well as, Speak, which charted at No. 15.